 The UK plays a key role in RWE’s strategy to grow its renewables business and to become carbon neutral by 2040.
-As the number two in offshore wind worldwide, the company supports the UK Government in achieving its goal of having every single home powered by offshore wind within the next 10 years.
+As one of the world's leading players in offshore wind, the company supports the UK Government in achieving its goal of having every single home powered by offshore wind within the next 10 years.

 RWE is investing billions of pounds into projects in the UK.
-This includes the offshore wind farm Triton Knoll (857 MW, RWE share 59%) and developing the Sofia offshore project (1.4 GW, RWE share 100%) which are both in construction and will expand RWE’s current UK portfolio of nine offshore wind farms.
+This includes the offshore wind farm Triton Knoll (857 MW, RWE share 59%) and the Sofia offshore project (1.4 GW, RWE share 100%) which are both in construction and will expand RWE’s current UK portfolio of nine offshore wind farms.

 In addition, there is a project development pipeline.
-RWE recently signed Agreements for Lease with The Crown Estate to develop extension projects at four offshore wind farms, Gwynt y Môr, Galloper, Greater Gabbard and Rampion.
-With a combined RWE pro rata share potentially amounting to around 1.3 GW, this brings a massive boost to the project pipeline and strengthens RWE’s position as being the second biggest player in offshore wind.
+RWE has signed Agreements for Lease with The Crown Estate to develop extension projects at four offshore wind farms, Gwynt y Môr, Galloper, Greater Gabbard and Rampion.
+With a combined RWE pro rata share potentially amounting to around 1.3 GW, this brings a massive boost to the project pipeline and strengthens RWE’s position as one of the world's leading players in offshore wind.
 In addition, RWE successfully bid for two new adjacent offshore sites – also on Dogger Bank – with a potential total installed capacity of 3 GW in The Crown Estate's Offshore Wind Round 4 Leasing auction.